pi-hole/docs/docs/docker/DHCP.md

 ### Warning about the Default bridge network

-The out of the box [default bridge newtork has some limitations](https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge) that a user created bridge network won't have.
+The out of the box [default bridge network has some limitations](https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge) that a user created bridge network won't have.
 These limitations make it painful to use especially when connecting multiple containers together.

-Avoid using the built in default docker bridge newtork, the simplest way to do this is just use a docker-compose setup since it creates it's own network automatically.
+Avoid using the built in default docker bridge network, the simplest way to do this is just use a docker-compose setup since it creates its own network automatically.
 If compose isn't an option the [bridge network](https://docs.docker.com/network/bridge/) docs should help you create your own.